Last Updated: 1 month ago

 Instead, place something over your legs to stop your cat’s claws from hurting you, or do something to divert your cat’s attention elsewhere.

+Thanks for reading, cat lovers!
 Why do cats knead?
-Share your cat kneading experiences below!
+Share your cat-kneading experiences below!

 Barry Stingmore is a British content creator living in Fuerteventura, Spain.
 An animal lover at heart, he shares his home with a dog and four rescue cats.
 Barry works with the island’s animal charities to help manage and care for feral and abandoned animals.
 Alongside fieldwork, he works to support the charities with fundraising and raising awareness.